Phone battery runs down quickly: do I need a power bank?

 Some useful phone tips

 1) Firstly, it is very important to close apps completely rather than just tapping the home button.
 Many apps continue running in the background in a sleep mode.
 They continue to consume energy.
-To completely close any app, it is best to go to Settings > App Manager > select app to close > Force stop.
+To completely close any app, it is best to go to Settings > App Manager > select app to close > Force stop.2) Consider whether the apps in your phone actually work in your region.
+If not designed for your region or if not needed, best to uninstall.

 3) Consider uninstalling apps or removing widgets you don’t need or hardly use.